 Every year, more than 70 billion land animals and around 37 to 120 billion fish are farmed (and killed) for food.
 Another one to three trillion wild fish are killed every year as well.
 Death for farmed animals is typically a brutal end to a lifetime of extreme suffering: the overwhelming majority of farmed animals — 99% in the US and around or at least 70% globally for land animals, and likely all farmed fish — are intensively confined in operations informally referred to as “factory farms”.
-This means that at any given time, there are at least 15 billion birds and mammals and, based on the lifespans of farmed catfish and salmon, probably around 55 to 240 billion fish suffering in factory farms.
+At any given time, there are around or at least 17 billion land animals and, based on the lifespans of farmed catfish and salmon, probably around 55 to 240 billion fish suffering in factory farms.

 The intensive confinement and crowding of these animals leads them to boredom, frustration, depression, and significant physical health problems.
 Many animals endure painful deaths on account of health complications caused by their breeding or environment, and the others are exposed to their suffering and death.
 The chickens we eat, who are bred to grow to obesity in their infancy, often develop organic and skeletal abnormalities from being crushed by their own weight.
 Some animals are also debeaked, castrated, or mutilated in other ways without anesthesia.
 Many animals inflict physical harm on themselves and one another.
 Before their own slaughter, animals witness other animals struggling and dying around them.
 Nearly all fish die by being painfully suffocated and crushed by other fish in the nets that pull them out of the water.
 The stunning methods used to knock some animals unconscious before slaughter fail regularly and are often inadequate in the first place.
 Errors on industrial slaughter lines result in atrocities such as nearly one million birds being boiled alive every year.